arnoldNuvisto/Zero2WP/README.md

 # 7. Build Backups

-While coding you will find yourself uploading dummy content in the WordPress build server.
-These might be images or other media stored in **wp-content**.
-WordPressify allows you to backup the current state of the build which will include all server files.
-To backup your build run the command:
+Zero2WP lets you backup the current state of the build with the following command:

 ```
 $ npm run backup